 - No blur reduction mode

 Right now there's really no competition for the Asus MG279Q: this is absolutely the best monitor for AMD users who want a FreeSync display.
 It's a 1440p IPS screen that can refresh up to 144Hz, like our favorite monitor above.
-But because it uses the open FreeSync technology instead of G-Sync, it's considerably cheaper.
+But because it uses the open FreeSync technology instead of G-Sync, it doesn't cost as much (though price differences have narrowed of late).

 Thanks to that IPS screen, colors look great even from off-angles.
 The base is sturdy (and allows for lots of tilting, pivoting, and height adjustments) and the bezel is fairly thin, which is nice for a 27-inch monitor that’s already taking up a good deal of space.
-The on-screen menu is easy to navigate thanks to a joystick nub on the rear of the display.
 Like most other gaming displays, it also has a light anti-gloss coating, which I like; some older IPS displays went too heavy on the coating and affected image quality, but the MG279Q doesn’t have that problem.

 The best 1080p monitor for gaming